ninya9k/anonstream/README.md

 ## Setup

 You must have Python 3.10 at a minimum.
+You can check your version of Python with `python --version`.

 Clone the repo:
 ```sh